 Ashley joined Watsi on February 23rd, 2017.
-Ten months ago, Ashley became the 5401st member to automatically support a new Watsi patient every month.
-Since then, 639 more people have become monthly donors!
-Ashley's most recent donation traveled 8,500 miles to support Edga, a young boy from Kenya, to fund clubfoot repair surgery.
+Two years ago, Ashley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ashley's most recent donation traveled 8,500 miles to support Susan, a brave girl from Kenya, to fund fracture treatment so her leg can heal.